Splashdown (band): Post-break-up work

 Crooker went on to co-found Freezepop (who, as noted above, released their first album while Splashdown was still technically together) and continues to do solo work as Symbion Project, a moniker under which he has recorded since 1992.
 He and Kaplan recently worked together on Universal Hall Pass's "Subtle Things" EP.
 Crooker is also the Audio Director at Harmonix, makers of such hit music-heavy video games as FreQuency, Amplitude, and the Guitar Hero series.
 As most Harmonix-developed games are published by Konami, Crooker has also worked on some North American entries in that company's Dance Dance Revolution series.
 In addition to many Symbion Project and Freezepop songs being placed in these games (with many of Crooker's songs being attributed to aliases), Kaplan was heard in both Frequency and Amplitude.

+On October 28, 2023, the band's long-dormant Facebook page was updated with a new picture of the band's name, along with the text "November 21, 2023".
+On November 17th, founding member Adam von Buhler wrote on his blog that he had recently been diagnosed with "a rare, aggressive case of The Thing Nobody Wants To Get."
+In this post, he described how this led to the band reconnecting, with Melissa Kaplan writing lyrics inspired by her conversations with Buhler in the wake of his diagnosis.

+On November 21, Metamorphosis was released for digital sales and on streaming platforms.
+Also released was a demo version of Nomadic, a song which had been played as a work-in-progress at live shows but not officially released.

 Music distribution

 When Splashdown was together in the late 1990s at the height of the popularity of file-sharing programs such as Napster, they discouraged online sharing of their songs.
 After the band's break-up, however, Splashdown and their fans made efforts to ensure their music was available for free online.
 The band's entire catalog is still available for download for free on the web, though remastered versions of their first two (pre-Capitol) releases are also available on iTunes.